andrew/ultimate-awesome/README.md

 - [awesome-elastic-stack](https://github.com/hard-kernel/awesome-elastic-stack) - Awesome Elastic Stack.
 - [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
+- [awesome-amp-code](https://github.com/jdorfman/awesome-amp-code) - An unofficial curated list of resources for Amp, an AI coding agent by Sourcegraph.
 - [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 250+ AI Market Maps from 2025 and 2024.
 - [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-zenoh](https://github.com/kydos/awesome-zenoh) - Curated List of Awesome Zenoh Related Open Source Projects.